rotationsymmetry/rotationsymmetry.github.io/_posts/2015-07-22-streaming-forgetful-linear-regression.md

 tags: [analytics, spark]
 ---

 In supervised learning of streaming data, the relation between the label and the features can potentially change over time.
 For example, searches involving Apple is likely to increase as we approach WWDC.
-The current implementation of [streaming linear regression](https://spark.apache.org/docs/latest/api/scala/index.html#org.apache.spark.mllib.regression.StreamingLinearRegressionWithSGD) in Spark treats all streaming data coming from the same source and thus unable to relfect the changes in the relations. [streaming k-means](https://databricks.com/blog/2015/01/28/introducing-streaming-k-means-in-spark-1-2.html), on the other hand,  addresses the issue of changing data source by introducing a decay factor that intentionally "forget" data from previous batches.
+The current implementation of [streaming linear regression](https://spark.apache.org/docs/latest/api/scala/index.html#org.apache.spark.mllib.regression.StreamingLinearRegressionWithSGD) in Spark treats all streaming data coming from the same source and thus is unable to reflect the changes in the relations. [streaming k-means](https://databricks.com/blog/2015/01/28/introducing-streaming-k-means-in-spark-1-2.html), on the other hand,  addresses the issue of changing data source by introducing a decay factor that intentionally "forget" data from previous batches.
 Inspired by  [streaming k-means], this post is a proposal for incorporating forgetfulness to streaming linear regression.

-## Forgetfulness
+## Weighted Loss for Forgetfulness
 In Spark, streaming data is handled through mini-batches.
-The data arrives between two time points are packaged in an RDD and pushed to the spark engine for batch processing.
-Suppose we are currently at the 2nd window of the stream with \\(R_1\\) and \\(R_2\\) being the first and second RDD of the stream.
+The data arrives between two time points are packaged in an RDD and pushed to the Spark engine for batch processing.
+Suppose we are currently at the 2nd window of the stream and \\(R_1\\) and \\(R_2\\) are the first and second RDD of the stream.
 For \\(i=1 ,2\\), \\(y_{ij}\\) are the labels and \\(x_{ij} \\) are the \\(p\\)-dimensional feature vectors for \\(R_i\\).
 In the usual linear regression, we minimize the square loss
 $$\sum_j (x_{1j}\cdot \beta-y_{1j})^2+\sum_j (x_{2j}\cdot \beta-y_{2j})^2$$
 To incorporate the forgetfulness, we can introduce a decay factor \\(a\\) and consider the weighted square loss
 $$a\sum_j (x_{1j}\cdot \beta-y_{1j})^2+\sum_j (x_{2j}\cdot \beta-y_{2j})^2$$